Science Experiment 1: Thickening

-Using corn-starch (which is a thickening agent) into a beaker, my son added some water into the mix.
+For our first science experiment, we used corn-starch (which is a thickening agent) placed into a beaker.
+My son then added some water into the mix.
 He then stirred in the mixture.

 The texture changed, with the liquid becoming firmer, turning into a solid.